muflone/django-remotes/docs/server.md

 The variables can be created in the `Variables` section.
 Feel free to assign any category to each variable and an unique name.

+From the `Variable values` section you can review or assign new values to each variable for each host.
+This configuration can be made by hand or you can create a command and save a part of the results into one or more variables.